Success Story of Living Donor Liver Transplantation for Decompensated Liver Cirrhosis | Case study

 Liver Transplantation team at PACE Hospitals carried out successful Living Donor Liver Transplantation (LDLT) of a 55-Year-old suffering with Chronic Liver failure

-A 55-year-old male patient with a history of hepatic encephalopathy (brain dysfunction due to liver insufficiency) and a known case of chronic liver disease was presented to the hepatologist with a distended abdomen and altered behaviour.
+A 55-year-old male patient with a history of hepatic encephalopathy (brain dysfunction due to liver insufficiency) and a known case of chronic liver disease was presented to the hepatologist with a distended abdomen and altered behavior.
 He was admitted to the hospital for further management.

 Medical History